-IFRS 15 establishes principles for recognizing revenue that apply to all contracts with customers, and supersedes IAS 18 "Revenue", IAS 11 "Construction Contracts" and a number of revenuerelated interpretations.
+IFRS 15 establishes principles for recognizing revenue that apply to all contracts with customers, and supersedes IAS 18 "Revenue", IAS 11 "Construction Contracts" and a number of revenue-related interpretations.
 Please refer to Note 3 for related accounting policies.

-When applying IFRS 15 and related amendments, the Company allocates the transaction price to each performance obligation identified in the contract on a relative stand-alone selling price basis.
+When applying IFRS 15 and related amendments, the Company allocates the transaction price to each performance obligation identified in the contract on a relative stand-alone selling price hasis.

 Where the Company enters into transactions which involve both the provision of telecommunications service bundled with products such as handsets, total consideration received from products and telecommunications service in these arrangements is allocated based on each performance obligation's relative stand-alone selling price.
 The amount of sales revenue recognized for products is no longer limited to the amount paid by the customer for the products.
-This does not change the total revenue recognized for products is no longer limited to the amount paid by the customer for the products.
-This does not change the total revenue recognized but changes the timing of revenue recognition.
-The Company may recognize more revenue at the beginning of the contract period (i.e., at the time of sale of products), and revenue recognized for relecommunications service in the subsequent contract period will decrease.
+This does not change the total revenue recognized, but changes the timing of revenue recognition.
+The Company may recognize more revenue at the beginning of the contract period (i.e., at the time of sale of products), and revenue recognized for telecommunications service in the subsequent contract periods will decrease.

 Incremental cost of obtaining contracts is recognized as an asset to the extent the Company expects to recover those costs.
 Such asset is amortized on a basis that is consistent with the transfer to the customer of the goods or services to which the asset relates.
 Before the application of IFRS 15, the relevant expenditures were recognized as expenses.

 IFRS 15 and its related amendments require that when another party is involved in providing goods or services to a customer, the Company is a principal if it controls the specified good or service before that good or service is transferred to a customer.
 Before the application of IFRS 15, the Company determined whether it is a principal or an agent based on its exposure to the significant risks and rewards associated with the sale of goods or the rendering of services.